IPS Academy Indore Students Honored at World Design Forum Fashion Show in New Delhi - www.lokmattimes.com

 IPS Academy Indore Students Honored at World Design Forum Fashion Show in New Delhi

-PNN New Delhi [India], January 25: The National Designer Awards Fashion Show, organized by the World Design Forum, held ...
+New Delhi (India), January 26: The National Designer Awards Fashion Show, organized by the World Design Forum, held in ...

-New Delhi [India], January 25: The National Designer Awards Fashion Show, organized by the World Design Forum, held in Delhi, showcasing the creative brilliance of students from the Institute of Fashion Technology IPS Academy.
+New Delhi (India), January 26: The National Designer Awards Fashion Show, organized by the World Design Forum, held in Delhi, showcasing the creative brilliance of students from the Institute of Fashion Technology IPS Academy.
 In a special ceremony, the institute was awarded for Best Innovative Concept and Non-Wearable Garments.

 Principal Preeti Sarva told that the special show was hosted at the Palm Green Hotel and Resort, with 40 students and four faculty members from the I.F.T., I.P.S.
 Academy participating in the event.